 Biblically Accurate Angels

-Cards for greeting cards and gift shops figurines depicting angels as adorable babies are the most popular way to paint them.
+Greeting cards and cards for gift shops, figurines depicting angels as adorable children are the most popular way to show them.
 However, the Bible provides a different picture of angels.
-“Biblically Accurate Angels” appear as mighty adults who often astonish the humans they see in the Bible.
+“Biblically Accurate Angels” appear as mighty adults who often astonish the humans when they see angels in the Bible.
 Bible verses such as Daniel 10:10-12 and Luke 2:9-11 show that angels encouraged people to be afraid.
 The Bible provides fascinating details about angels.